chicagoing/manager-readme/README.md

  * Slack
  * GitHub
  * Gravatar (register using your work email address)
-* set up your development environment
+* set up your laptop

 ### Always and forever
 * do your best